 Even if you miss one or two letters on the smallest line you can read, you are still considered to have vision equal to that line.

 What abnormal results mean

-Abnormal results may be a sign that you need glasses or contacts, or may mean that you have an eye condition that needs further evaluation by a doctor.
+Abnormal results may be a sign that you need glasses or contacts.
+Or it may mean that you have an eye condition that needs further evaluation by a health care provider.